 or across the city toward the castle.

-Baixa – sometimes called Pombalina Baixa – is Lisbon’s downtown and any buildings that remained after the 1755 earthquake and ensuing tsunami were razed in accordance with the radical rebuilding plan put forward by King José’s chief engineer, Manuel da Maia, that the king adopted, and was implemented by the Marquês de Pombal.
-In addition to constructing earthquake resistant buildings, Pombal abandoned the organic street plan that characterized the district before the earthquake widening the streets and installing a grid pattern instead.
+Baixa – sometimes called Baixa-Pombalina – is Lisbon’s downtown.
+Any buildings that remained after the 1755 earthquake and ensuing tsunami were razed in accordance with the radical rebuilding plan put forward by King José’s chief engineer, Manuel da Maia, that the king adopted, and was implemented by the Marquês de Pombal.
+In addition to constructing earthquake resistant buildings, Pombal abandoned the organic street plan that characterized the district before the earthquake widening the streets and installed a grid pattern instead.

 As we descended the Escadinhas de Santa Justa (Santa Justa Stairs) Ana provided some guidance and suggestions regarding the best way to see some of the places I wanted to see and the best way for me to spend my afternoon.

-We parted ways at the large and visually striking square once known as Terreiro do Paço AKA Praça do Comércio.
+We parted ways at the large and visually striking square known simultaneously as Terreiro do Paço and Praça do Comércio.

-Walk north through the triumphal arch on the left of the photo above and you enter the busy commercial area of Baixa.
+Walk north through the triumphal arch on the left of the photo above and you enter the busy commercial area of Baixa and its main pedestrian street rua Augusta.
 Continue for a kilometer or so and you’ll reach the Avenida da Liberdade.
 For the moment, my plans were to walk east between the yellow buildings into the Alfama neighborhood to see the Casa dos Bicos or House of Beaks mainly because it’s something of an architectural oddity.

 Although construction of the building began in the renaissance, its style is more evocative of Portuguese Gothic with its exterior lattice of diamond-like stubs and curiously shaped and placed windows.
 Somehow, it survived the earthquake and was left standing.
 Today, it houses the Saramago Foundation and is a museum mainly dedicated to the Nobel Prize winning writer.